hudsonsmith/hudsonsmith/README.md

   Doom Neovim is my own custom flavor of Neovim that I use on a daily basis.

-  Since it is mine, I will update it for everybody, whenever I get a want a new feature, you will get it too.
+  Since it is mine, I will update it for everybody, whenever I get a new feature, you will get it too.

   ### Features
   - Minimalistic looks inspired by modern IDEs.